pybricks/pybricks.github.io/learn/making-programs/sound-light.md

 long beeps to encode a message.
 Ask your friend to record it on paper and decode your message. **Research** ⸺ Instead of using long and short beeps, can you think of other ways to convey your message?
 Search for _on-off keying_ or _frequency modulation_.
-Both of these can be done with just the sound block and the wait block, without any math.
+Both of these can be done with just the Sound block and the Wait Time block, without any math.
 Can you describe one of these techniques in words, and apply it to this problem?
 {: .notice--primary}